In this article AJR discuss Areas To Consider For a Website Redesign

-2. Analyze your existing website’s metrics
+Analyse your existing website’s metrics

 If search engine positions are important for your website then you should have a full review of your website metrics prior to planning your redesign.
-Evaluate your current site’s performance to help analyze your current positioning and attainment.
+Evaluate your current site’s performance to help analyse your current positioning and attainment.
 Metrics to consider include –

 - number of visitors,

 - time on site,

 Come armed with this information to your first meeting with your web designer (or at least with access to your analytics so you can review it together) to ensure weak points are addressed and strong areas are not lost in the redesign, which could then negatively impact your SEO or user experience.

 What’s working on your current website and what isn’t

 With your marketing team make a list of everything that you like about your current website.
 It could be the navigation, certain pages or functionality, or parts of the design.
 Identify what is currently “working” so that you know what you want to keep with the next iteration.
 Then do the reverse, working through the areas of the website which you want to change, which customers have problems with or search engines don’t pick up on.

 It may also be worth asking a loyal customer or someone not directly associated with your website what they like (or don’t like).
 Giving you an unbiased view.
 It could be that an area of the website of which you are fond, such as a Flash navigation, actually annoys your customers and acts as a deterrent in getting people through your website.

 Can the new website save you time and money?